choux130/DevOps_In_DS/README.md

         git remote add origin http://localhost:8082/git/root/de_datapreprocessing.git
         git push -u origin main
         ```
-    * Steps to initiate a DVC project in the git project (it is already done in this poc project).
+    * [Skipped] Steps to initiate a DVC project in the git project (it is already done in this poc project, no need to do it again).
         * ```sh
           dvc init
           ```